 Miraculin binds to the sweet taste receptors on your tongue.
 When acidic or sour foods come into contact with the protein, it changes its shape and stimulates the sweet receptors.
 This creates an ultra-sweet taste sensation.
 Your tongue now perceives acidic and sour foods as sweet ones.
 The effect can last for up to an hour.

 Are you intrigued?
-To learn more about the West African miracle berry, from its discovery to its health benefits, read on.
+Keep reading to learn more about the West African miracle berry, from its 18th century discovery to its potential health benefits.

 Miracle Berry Discovery

 Chevalier des Marchais, a French navigator and cartographer, documented his discovery of Synsepalum dulcificum in the 18th century.